 Beresheet is the flagship project of the Lilchak chain, a family-owned and operated company.
 Lilchak has 30 years of experience and a well-regarded professional reputation in the senior living sector.
-We are proud to be the first in Israel to introduce a new, up-to-date way of senior living that replaces the traditional structure and creates a community living experience of the highest quality.
+We are proud to be the first in Israel to introduce a new, state-of-the-art manner of senior living that replaces the traditional structure and creates a community living experience of the highest quality.
 We consider personal contact to be the most important element in our new living experience and make it a point to know each and every one of our members personally.
 We do our best to listen to what you have to say and to build a supportive community together, an environment you can call home.

-It’s your time to get involved
+It’s your time to get involved.

 At Beresheet you determine how you want to live.
-Beresheet is intended for people who want to be part of a community that allows everyone to realize themselves together or separately, and for those who are interested in influencing and being active partners in decision-making, content selection, and lifestyle management.
+Beresheet is intended for people who want to be part of a community that allows everyone to reach their potential together or separately, and for those who are interested in influencing and being active partners in decision-making, content selection, and lifestyle management.
 You have the opportunity to start over, enjoy life, and make an impact.